Boteval/compare-classifiers/README.md

 1. All input data files must have the same headers structure.
 2. An object id must be unique across all input data files provided to a single run.

+## Status

+Although this has been teased apart as a library, input validations to make it idiot-proof, and more proper documentation is still missing.
+In particular, sample input data needs to be added to the sample project, to provide a more full and useful sample usage example.

 ## License